Operation

 Start:

-SECRET=password PORT=80 \docker compose -f compose/general/docker-compose.yml up -dOptional TLS with the same compose file:
+COMPOSE_PROJECT_NAME=sync-dev SECRET=password \HTTP_PORT=8192 HTTPS_PORT=8193 \docker compose -f deploy/compose/general/compose.yaml up -dOptional public TLS deployment with the same compose file:

 - journal runtime (